5 DIY Dog Cones You Can Make at Home (With Pictures)

 2. Pool Noodle Collar, From Budget101

-If you have an extra pool noodle sitting in your shed from the summer, this pool noodle e-collar from Budget101 will keep your dog’s recovery afloat.
+If you have an extra pool noodle sitting in your shed from the summer, this pool noodle collar from Budget101 will keep your dog’s recovery afloat.
 The foam texture of the pool noodle is far more comfortable and easy to slip on and off your dog’s head.
+A great way to make this collar extra safe and durable is to add electrical tape to each pool noodle segment.

 3. Bucket Collar, From Cuteness